Exploring How Brain Stimulation Affects Attention and Decision-Making

 Detailed description of study

-You will be asked to attend one study visit (~2–3 hours) at the IU School of Medicine in Bloomington, IN.
+You will be asked to attend one study visit (~2–3 hours) at IU Bloomington, IN.

 • Electrodes will be placed on your scalp to deliver either active or sham TI stimulation while you undergo a brain imaging scan (MRI).